RTmtfiallos/IDS-AKS-Accelerator/README.md

 5. (optionally) Author an Application Main bicep to represent*your application* (see [here](https://github.com/RTmtfiallos/ABC-AKS/blob/main/bicep/samples/SampleAppMain.bicep) for an example)
 6. In your CI/CD system, either using one of the GitHub Action Workflow files as a base, or by coding it yourself - initiate a deployment of the bicep code, using your parameter file
 7. In your CI/CD system, deploy your application(s) to the AKS cluster

+## Deviations from the baseline (and why)

+1. System pool and user pool separation is made optional in interests of users seeking a cost optimised configuration.
+2. Ingress.
+Supports no ingress, [AGIC](https://azure.github.io/application-gateway-kubernetes-ingress/) integrated experience or post deployment ingress scripts for [NGINX](https://docs.nginx.com/nginx-ingress-controller/) and [Contour](https://github.com/projectcontour/contour).
+3. Networking.
+Hub/Spoke networks typically already exist, and tightly bundling with Kubernetes doesn't work well here.
+BYO subnets are supported.
+4. AppGw Public Listener.
+AppGw is the WAF ingress point for inbound internet traffic, however private listeners are also valid for fully private environments.
+5. Cluster SLA.
+Is defaulted to off in interests of a more cost optimised default configuration, a parameter can be provided to opt in for the paid SLA.
+6. Monitoring Alerts.
+Parametrised metric analysis frequency, created two presets (1 as per baseline, 2 less frequent), set default to be much less frequent.
+Added extra monitoring alerts as per in-cluster suggestions.